mjs/imapclient/HACKING.rst

  Contributing To The Project
 =============================
-The best way to contribute changes to IMAPClient is to fork the official repository on bitbucket, make changes to your personal fork and then submit a pull request.
+The best way to contribute changes to IMAPClient is to fork the official repository on Github, make changes in a branch in your personal fork and then submit a pull request.

 Discussion on the mailing list before undertaking development is highly encouraged for potentially major changes.